hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/custom-functions.rst

 track_function v2
 -----------------

-Version 2 of ``track_function`` is used to add a custom SQL function to the GraphQL schema with configuration.
+Version 2 of ``track_function`` is used to add a custom SQL function to the GraphQL schema.
+Its support more configuration options than v1, and also supports tracking ``VOLATILE`` functions as mutations.
 Also refer a note :ref:`here <note>`.

-Add an SQL function called ``search_articles`` with a Hasura session argument.
+Track a SQL function called ``search_articles`` with a Hasura session argument:

 .. code-block:: http